11 Healthy College Dorm Food Athletes

 Keeping instant oatmeal on hand is great for a quick breakfast on the way out the door.
 Mix in nut butter, dried fruit, and sliced banana for added flavor and nutrition.

 To boost the protein content, make the oatmeal with an ultra-filtered milk such as Fairlife®.
-Ultra-filtered milk has 50% more protein than regular milk and is lactose free.
+Ultra-filtered, high-protein milk milk has 50% more protein than regular milk and is lactose free.

-Also consider trying Kodiak Cakes® oatmeal packets.
-Each packet contains 12 grams of protein and ~30 grams of carbohydrate per serving.
+Also consider trying Kodiak Cakes® oatmeal packets, which provide both whole grain carbohydrates and protein.
 Definitely a power-packed way to start the day.

 #2 Nut Butter